layanemran/The-Banking-Triangle-/README.md

 ---
 📂 **Project Assets:**
-* All raw and processed datasets are available in the [View Data Folder](./data/) directory of this repository.
+* All raw and processed datasets are available in the [data](./data) directory of this repository.